OS2sandbox/sandbox-samtale/README.md

 # 🗣️ Samtale
 _Empowering organizations and authorities to collaborate effectively through focused discussions._
 ###### A sandbox project by [OS2](https://www.os2.eu/)
+This repository is dedicated to tracking issues that enable collaborative efforts to improve the [Zulip](https://github.com/zulip)** project, getting it production ready for deployment in os2, ready to serve danish authorities.

 ### ❔ Why Samtale?
 - **Contextual and Topic-Driven Conversations**: Participate in [efficient communication, without interuption.](https://zulip.com/why-zulip/)